survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 }
 ```

-If you build the application (`npm run build`), you should see that it processed as expected while Font Awesome assets were included:
+If you build the application (`npm run build`), you should see that it processed as expected while Font Awesome assets were included.

 ```bash
 Hash: 2c5db72dfa7e206817d5